ohnosequences/scala-guide/INSTRUCTIONS.md

 # Instructions on working with this git-book

-All work on the book is performed in the `docs/` folder of the [ohnosequences/scala-guide](https://github.com/ohnosequences/scala-guide) repository.
+The general workflow:

+- Every chapter is in it's own folder inside of `docs/` with `README.md` introduction and any related text in separate `.md` files
+- The code samples are stored in `src/` folder (like a normal sbt-project)
+- They will be transformed to markdown in `docs/src/...` by literator
+- Then everything is linked by the `SUMMARY.md` file
+- Built to the `_book/` folder and pushed to the `gh-pages` branch

-## Prerequisites
+## First-time preparation

 These steps you need to do only once.

-1. First install all the node.js things:
+1. First install all the gitbook tools using [npm](https://github.com/npm/npm):

     ```bash
     npm install gitbook -g
-    npm install gitbook-plugin-katex gitbook-plugin-richquotes
+    npm install gitbook-plugin-katex gitbook-plugin-richquotes gitbook-plugin-share
     ```

+    Note, that it will create a local `node_modules/` folder which should be ignored by git.

 1. Clone the `gh-pages` branch in a separate folder

-    Maybe there is a better solution for this, but here is a straightforward one:

     ```bash
-    git clone --single-branch gh-pages ... _book
+    git clone --single-branch -b gh-pages https://github.com/ohnosequences/scala-guide.git _book
     ```

 ## Editing